Gramotei-vlad/Cards-games/README.md

 # Cards games

-It is a repository with cards games writting in C++ + SFML.
+It is a repository with cards games written in C++ + SFML.
 At the moment game is in progress.

 To lanch the code, you need: